khoeger/khoeger.github.io/_events_list/2019-12-10-Art-At-UMaine-Open-House.markdown

 *{{page.date | date: site.time_format }}*

 The Intermedia MFA and Studio Art students housed in Stewart Commons open up their doors to the public and display their work.
-Katarina Hoeger displayed *Surface Thoughts*, 2019.
+Katarina Hoeger displays *Surface Thoughts*, 2019.